ShotgunApe/osu-to-memon-tool/README.md

 - Install python3
 - Run cmd: `python3 main.py "[path_to_file.osu]"`

-Will produce output.memon file in 1.0.0 format.
+Will produce [filename].memon file in 1.0.0 format in /conversions.
 Afterward you'll need to add .ogg file to chart folder in F.E.I.S.

 ## Todo:
-- Fix inaccurate timing points in more complex timing
+- ~~Fix inaccurate timing points in more complex timing~~ Should be more accurate

 - Do audio stuff automatically